Online Course, English, 2018

 By the end of this course:

-•You will have gained an understanding of the various types of collectors participating in the art market.
+•You will have gained a solid understanding of the great works of art created in Europe from the Early Renaissance to Romanticism.

 Read our Frequently Asked Questions to find out more information about online courses.